Curious about musical modes and scales in music? In this article you will learn about music scale notes and modes in music

 The words “mode” and “scale” can be confusing because they are sometimes used interchangeably to describe the same thing.
 A scale is a collection or group of notes used to improvise or to write a musical composition.
-Scales are often represented by playing or displaying the notes one by one in ascending order.
-For example, the C major scale is CDEFGAB, then back to C. Scales can consist of as many as twelve pitches such as the chromatic scale (made entirely of half steps), or they can have as few as five pitches such as a Major Pentatonic scale (Do-Re-Mi-So-La, or simply play the black keys).
+Music scales are often represented by playing or displaying the notes one by one in ascending order.
+For example, the C major scale is CDEFGAB, then back to C. Music scales can consist of as many as twelve pitches such as the chromatic scale (made entirely of half steps), or they can have as few as five pitches such as a Major Pentatonic scale (Do-Re-Mi-So-La, or simply play the black keys).
 In Western pop and classical music, scales are organized by the intervals, or the order of half and whole steps in the scale.
 Changing the order of half and whole steps changes the sound, or color of the scale!
-There are nearly countless different types of scales!
+There are nearly countless different types of music scales!

-- Ionian: This one should sound familiar because it’s exactly the same as the Major scale!
+- Ionian: This one should sound familiar because it has exactly the same music scale notes as the Major scale!
 Half steps: between pitches 3-4 and 7-8 C D E-F G A B-C On the white keys: C to C. Example of this music mode: any song in a major scale that Mr. Hoffman teaches could be an example–in fact, Five Woodpeckers uses the first 5 notes of the major scale!

 - Lydian is the brightest sounding mode.
 Take any major scale and raise the 4th note a half step to make the Lydian mode.
 Half steps: 4-5 and 7-8.
 C D E F#-G A B-C On the white keys: F to F. Song Example of this musical mode: Mazurka No. 15” by Chopin

 - Mixolydian: Take any major scale and lower the 7th note a half step.
 Half steps: 3-4 and 6-7.
 C D E-F G A-Bb C On the white keys: G to G. Musical Example: Debussy‘s ‘The Sunken Cathedral’.

 - Dorian: Take the natural minor and raise the 6th a half step.
 Half steps: 2-3 and 6-7 C D-Eb F G A-Bb C On the white keys: D to D. Song Example: “Scarborough Fair” by Simon And Garfunkel

-While there are countless possible types of scales with varying numbers of pitches and all different kinds of interval patterns, the Greek Modes are just seven of the more widely used scales.
-Try using the white key versions to make interesting melodies of your own!
-Want to learn more about improvising?
+While there are countless possible types of music scales with varying numbers of pitches and all different kinds of interval patterns, the Greek Modes are just seven of the more widely used music scales.
+Try using the white key versions of these music modes to make interesting melodies of your own!
+Want to learn more about improvising notes in a scale?
 Check out these videos from Hoffman Academy!

 - Unit 2, Lesson 38 (Part 2): Improvisation in D Minor – this improvisation can be adapted for the D Dorian scale!
 Use Mr. Hoffman’s left hand pattern and include B and C in your right hand’s improv.